Learn How to Grow Lucky Bamboo (Dracaena sanderiana)

 Pots should have a diameter that’s wide enough to accommodate them, plus an inch of additional space all around for growth and the spout of a watering can.

-Clean the container with a 10 percent bleach solution (one part bleach to nine parts water), soak for ten minutes, then rinse and dry it.
+Clean the container with a 10 percent bleach solution, soak for ten minutes, then rinse and dry it.

 You can leave a bundle intact or cut the ties to separate the stems, taking care not to sever the roots.